-[The indictment charges the defendant[s] with; Count[s] of the indictment charge[s] the defendant[s] with] [mailing] [transporting] [shipping] of material containing child pornography.
-In order for you to find [a; the] defendant guilty of this charge, the government must prove each of the [three] following elements beyond a reasonable doubt:
+[The indictment charges the defendant[s] with] [Count[s] of the indictment charge[s] the defendant[s] with] [mailing] [transporting] [shipping] of material containing child pornography.
+In order for you to find [a; the] defendant guilty of this count, the government must prove each of the [three] following elements beyond a reasonable doubt:

-- 1. The defendant knowingly [mailed] [transported in interstate commerce][shipped in interstate commerce] [the material identified in the indictment]; and - 2.
-[The material identified in the indictment] is child pornography; and - 3.
-The defendant knew that one or more persons depicted in [the material identified in the indictment] was under the age of eighteen years.
+- 1. The defendant knowingly [mailed] [transported or shipped using any means or facility of interstate or foreign commerce] [transported or shipped in or affecting interstate or foreign commerce by any means, including by computer] the material identified in the indictment; - 2.
+The material identified in the indictment is child pornography; and - 3.
+The defendant knew both that the material depicted one or more minor[s] and that the minor[s] were engaged in sexually explicit conduct.

-If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant guilty [of that charge].
+If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant guilty [of that count].

-If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant not guilty [of that charge].
+If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant not guilty [of that count].

-18 U.S.C. §2252A encompasses the primary theories of prosecution under 18 U.S.C. §2252.
+18 U.S.C § 2252A encompasses the primary theories of prosecution under 18 U.S.C. § 2252.
 Accordingly, the committee has not prepared pattern instructions for Section 2252.

-"Child pornography" is defined in the Pattern Instruction for 18 U.S.C.§ 2256(8).
+"Child pornography" is defined in the Pattern Instruction for 18 U.S.C. § 2256(8).